ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Ad Hoc Teamwork Problem Formulation

 An optimal $\piego$ that maximizes Eq.~\ref{eq:ObjPOAHT} closely approximates the \textit{best response policy} performance when collaborating with $\pi^{-i}\in\Pi^{\text{eval}}$.
 Given a teammate policy $\pi^{-i}$, $\text{BR}(\pi^{-i})$ is a best response policy to $\pi^{-i}$ if and only the team policy formed by $\pi^{-i}$ and $\BR(\pi^{-i})$ achieves maximal return:

-In some cases, an AHT algorithm can directly estimate this optimal policy by using $\Pieval$ to train an ego agent policy that maximizes $ V(\psi^{\text{eval}}, \Pi^{\text{eval}}, \piego)$ when $\Pieval$ is known.\footnote{In the context of reinforcement-learning-based AHT algorithms, ``known" means that an AHT algorithm has unlimited sampling access to the teammate policies.} However, most AHT methods address the more challenging case where $\Pieval$ is unknown, which is the setting that this paper adopts as well.
-While our methods assume no knowledge of $\Pieval$ during training, we follow standard practice~\cite{papoudakis2020liam, rahman_towards_2021, zintgraf2021deep, wang2024nagent} by manually designing a diverse $\Pieval$ for evaluation purposes, as we later describe in Section \ref{sec:exps}.
+In some cases, AHT algorithms can estimate this optimal policy by using $\Pieval$ to train an ego agent policy that maximizes $ V(\psi^{\text{eval}}, \Pi^{\text{eval}}, \piego)$ when $\Pieval$ is known.\footnote{In the context of reinforcement-learning-based AHT algorithms, ``known" means that an AHT algorithm has unlimited sampling access to the teammate policies.} However, most AHT methods address the more challenging case where $\Pieval$ is unknown, which is the setting that this paper adopts as well.
+While our methods assume no knowledge of $\Pieval$ during training, we follow standard practice~\citep{papoudakis2020liam, rahman_towards_2021, zintgraf2021deep, wang2024nagent} by manually designing a diverse $\Pieval$ for evaluation purposes, as we later describe in Section \ref{sec:exps}.

-When $\Pi^{\text{eval}}$ is unknown, AHT algorithms~\cite{mirsky2022survey} either assume access to a training set of teammate policies, $\Pitrain$, or generate such a set.
-An expert's domain knowledge about the characteristics of $\Pieval$ may be leveraged to construct a $\Pitrain$ similar to $\Pieval$.
-Once the set of training teammates has been formed, current AHT algorithms use reinforcement learning to discover an ego agent policy based on interactions with joint policies sampled from $\Pitrain$.
-While the precise training objective varies with the AHT algorithm, a common objective is to maximize the expected return during interactions with joint policies sampled uniformly from $\Pitrain$:
+When $\Pi^{\text{eval}}$ is unknown, AHT algorithms~\citep{mirsky2022survey} learn by interacting with policies from the training set, $\Pitrain$, which are learned or manually designed by leveraging an expert's domain knowledge about the characteristics of $\Pieval$.
+After forming the set of training teammates, current AHT algorithms use RL to discover an ego agent policy based on interactions with joint policies sampled from $\Pitrain$.
+While the precise training objective varies with the AHT algorithm, methods commonly estimate the ego agent policy maximizing the expected return during interactions with joint policies sampled uniformly from $\Pitrain$, which we describe below:

-Naturally, even an optimal ego agent policy, $\pi^{*, \text{ego}}(\Pitrain)$, may not be optimal with respect to $\Pieval$ and $\psieval$, due to the potential distribution shift caused by differences between the training and evaluation objectives.
+Naturally, even $\pi^{*, \text{ego}}(\Pitrain)$ may be suboptimal with respect to $\Pieval$ and $\psieval$, due to the potential distribution shift caused by differences between the training and evaluation objectives.